jamulussoftware/jamulus/CONTRIBUTING.md

 Also look here for other guidelines: https://github.com/corrados/jamulus/issues/596

-We're looking forward to seing your changes!
+We're looking forward to seeing your changes!